-The ongoing media scandal in Britain has now (finally) exposed the moral bankruptcy of the "tabloid" newspapers who had politicians fearful of taking actions which would offend newspaper moguls.
+The ongoing media scandal in Britain has now (finally) exposed the moral bankruptcy of the "tabloid" newspapers which struck fear into politicians and therefore reluctant to take actions which would offend newspaper moguls.

 A joke which beautifully illustrates the perversion of these papers has the Pope in a rowing boat with the leader of the miners' union of the 1980s then in deep conflict with the government.
-The oars are lost and Scargill (the miners' leader)

-gets out of the boat and walks across the water to retrieve the oars.
+The oars are lost and Scargill (the miners' leader) gets out of the boat and walks across the water to retrieve the oars.
 The next day's newspapers headlines are "Arthur Scargill can't swim!"!!